Lemonaidsss/oop-2020-finalproject-concept/README.md

 //Adrian Ramirez
 //STI College Baguio
 /*In partial fullfillment
-for the requirements for the
+of the requirements for the
 subject Object Oriented Programming*/